 It’s got superior crunch, unmistakable cheese flavor that doesn’t devolve into pure saltiness, and just enough grease to leave a light sheen on your fingers.

-- 1/2 stick unsalted butter, at room temperature
+- 4 tablespoons (2 ounces) cubed unsalted butter, at room temperature

 - 1 teaspoon kosher salt

-- 1 cup unbleached all purpose flour
+- 1 cup (120 grams; 4 1/4 ounces) unbleached all purpose flour

 - 2 tablespoons ice water

-In the bowl of a stand mixer fitted with the paddle attachment, mix the cheddar, butter, and salt until soft and homogenous.
+- In the bowl of a stand mixer fitted with the paddle attachment, mix the cheddar, butter, and salt until soft and homogenous.

-Divide the dough into two pieces and roll each into a very thin (1/8 inch or less) 10x12-inch rectangle.
+- Divide the dough into two pieces and roll each into a very thin (1/8 inch or less) 10x12-inch rectangle.

-Bake for 17 minutes or until puffed and browning at the edges.
+- Bake for about 15 minutes or until the crackers are puffed and browning at the edges.
 Watch carefully, as the high fat content of the crackers makes it a fine line between golden delicious and burnt.
-Immediately move the crackers to racks to cool.